FROGGS/p6-File-Spec/README.md

 See [Perl 5 File::Spec](http://search.cpan.org/~smueller/PathTools-3.40/lib/File/Spec.pm) for now.
 The methods are the same, but use dots instead of arrows.

 ## Changed methods

+### join

+The method `join` is no longer an alias for `catfile`, but instead a unique function similar to `catpath`.
+See the description of join in the New methods section.

 ### case_tolerant
 Method `case_tolerant` now requires a path (default $*CWD), below which it tests for case sensitivity.
 A :no-write parameter may be passed if you want to disable writing of test files (which is tried last).